 Your presence is how you come across to your digital audience.
 It includes appearance, demeanor, and energy.
 Have you heard someone refer to another person's "vibe?"
-They were probably talking about a combination of these things but ultimately how that person comes across to others.
+They were probably talking about a combination of these attributes but ultimately how that person comes across to others.

-Authenticity is important, but that doesn't mean being yourself.
+Authenticity is essential, but that doesn't just mean being yourself.
 The best authenticity is about being your best self and making sure that the best aspects of your personality and abilities shine through.
-That is the essence of digital presence, and the first deal maker/breaker (platform) affects that.
+That is the essence of digital presence.

 Few people like watching themselves, but we suggest you review every major online presentation you make.
-Your presence predisposes people to like you, respect you, and want to listen to you.
+A good presence predisposes people to like you, respect you, and want to listen to you.
 Lack of it achieves just the opposite.